stefansiegl/docker-introscope/README.md

 ---|---|---|---|
 HEAP_XMX | sets the xmx heap of the EM.
 Use typical Java notation. | 1024m | 2048m

-Environment variables can be set by
+Environment variables can be set for example by

 ```
 -e HEAP_XMX="2048m"
 ```